The sundial is aligned North using a magnetic compass. Click on picture to get the card pattern.

 Here's a card pattern for a Polar sundial.
 It's a jpg file so you can decorate it using MS Paint.
 It was derived from Shadows Pro with simplified construction to make it easier to build with card.
 Your end result would be slightly different from the card design as I was experimenting with how best to hold up the gnomon vertically.

 Theoretically, it can be used in any latitude.
+Just tilt it up according to your latitude.
 With an Equation of Time correction table accuracy is increased but I've not tried it outside of Singapore.
 Let me know if it works for you.
 A photograph of your polar sundial would be nice.

 Valentin Hristov has kindly configured one of his polar sundial designs with Equation of Time corrections for use in Singapore here.
 What's unique about it is the wavy hour lines when the EoT corrections were included.
 Comparing the wavy hour lines at the latitude of his location in Bulgaria with Singapore, there were slight differences in the patterns.
 But it was very small.
 It requires a little more work in the construction but it is well worth the effort.

-Here's another unusual sundial by Valentin Hristov.
-With his help, we configured the PostScript program to produce a quadrant sundial for Singapore.
+Here's another unusual sundial by Valentin Hristov PostScript program to produce a quadrant sundial for Singapore.

 Besides specifying the place, longitude and latitude, for